Skip to main content

 The sequencer has the following primary functions:

-1. Snapshot Collection: Receive snapshot submissions per epoch across project IDs from all participating snapshotters in a data market
+1. Snapshot Collection: Receive snapshot submissions per epoch across project IDs from all participating snapshotters in a data market.
+Read more in the following section.

 2. Snapshot Finalization: Finalize snapshot submission for each project ID according to consensus rules